metacpan/metacpan-cpan-extracted/distros/D/Dist-Zilla-PluginBundle-DROLSKY/README.md

     exclude_files = ...
     ; Default is DROLSKY
     authority = DROLSKY
+    ; Used to do things like add the PPPort plugin - determined automatically but can be overridden has_xs = ...
     ; Passed to AutoPrereqs - can be repeated prereqs_skip = ...
     ; Passed to Test::Pod::Coverage::Configurable if set